 If you need a large native shrub that thrives in cold northern climates, witch hazel is an exceptional choice.
 ‘Diane’ is one of the best of the red flowering varieties.
 Full sun.
 Up to 8 ft. tall and wide.
 Zone: 5 – 9

-Little leafed varieties such as this very compact dwarf with its large trusses of lovely purple spring flowers are perfect for small gardens in cool, damp climates.
+Little leafed varieties such as this are perfect for small gardens in cool, damp climates.
+Especially this very compact dwarf and its large trusses of lovely purple spring flowers.
 Partial sun.
 Up to 4 ft. tall and wide.
 Zone: 4 – 8